This post contains affiliate links that HyreCar may receive a commission for.

 These steps aren’t totally necessary, but they can do a lot for your peace of mind as you drive.

-Another alternative to driving with Uber or Lyft is See Jane Go, which is a ride sharing company exclusively for women.
+Another alternative to driving with Uber or Lyft is See Jane Go, which is a ride-sharing company exclusively for women.
 This ensures that you always pick up a woman, allowing you to feel both safe and empowered at the same time.
+Update: Since this post was written See Jane Go has since gone out of business.

 9. Don’t Be Ruled By Fear